 Jamf Protect detects and prevents the execution of all of these as well as various other IoCs of known EvilQuest variants.
 For new variants and as an early warning before EvilQuest attempts to run, Jamf Protect identifies the persistence mechanism used by this malware and will alert security teams.

 Furthermore, organizations should limit the use of BitTorrent tools in their environment.
-With Jamf Protect, organizations can configure threat prevention to block the execution of most popular BitTorrent clients on your organization’s Macs.
+With Jamf Protect endpoint security protection, organizations can configure threat prevention to block the execution of most popular BitTorrent clients on your organization’s Macs.
 A good starting point for TeamIDs to block that the MacAdmin’s community started to collect (note: Jamf did not contribute to this, nor can we verify these as correct or complete) can be found here.

 If the end user can’t run the illegal software that EvilQuest uses as a transport vehicle, their devices are much less likely to get infected.